darkwhispering/Simple-Instagram-Embed/readme.txt

 == Frequently Asked Questions ==

+= Why use this plugin when Wordpress now have built in support for Instagram embed = It is correct that Wordpress now have built in support for the Instagram embed.
+What you don't have is control over the site of the embed and if the image/video caption should be included or not.
+You can control both of these aspects with this plugin in the settings page.

 = Image/video is not showing =
 You can only embed images/videos from public profiles.
 Images from private profiles will not display.
 So make sure the image you are trying to embed belongs to a user with a public profile.